lyra/coding-style/README.md

 #### Release

-You must be logged in using `npm adduser --scope=@lyra-network` to be able to publish a release.
+You must be logged in using `npm adduser --scope=@lyracom` to be able to publish a release.

 Before releasing, make sure to synchronize `peerDependencies` packages versions with installation instructions in `README.md`.